vckyou/Reforestation/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## What did the 0 say to the 8?
+Nice belt.